 As well as the individual Direct Support activities that Interaction offers as part of a person’s NDIS plan, there are a number of group activities that the people we serve take full advantage of.
 Some examples are set out below.

-Click here to view the October Activity Calendar, and the information flyer.
+Click here to view the January/February Activity Calendar, and the information flyer.

 In March 2017, Interaction introduced its first Fitability program.

 General health and wellbeing for the people we serve are of utmost importance.
 Exercise and knowledge about nutrition often do not get enough attention, due to other perhaps medical and general day to day care that is considered more important in the lives of people with disabilities.
 Carers/family members simply struggle to find the time to investigate and action options of this nature.

 Interaction has made it easier by way of offering a health & fitness program.

 Contact us to find out more about fitability.

 Craft is also available at Interaction (each Friday and every second Saturday) and is an effective way to stimulate and focus a person’s attention.
 The activities can be relaxing as well as therapeutic, and can help people with disabilities perceive the world in a better and more in-depth manner.

 These activities can bring about changes in emotional, thought and behavioural patterns.
 Activities such as painting, cutting and tracing can also help improve fine motor skills.
 Group craft activities help develop social skills and promote better understanding.